Incitement to genocide

-Audience makes a Nazi salute during Adolf Hitler's speech of 30 January 1939, in which he threatened "the annihilation of the Jewish race in Europe!"
+Audience members performing Nazi salutes during Adolf Hitler's speech of 30 January 1939, in which he threatened "the annihilation of the Jewish race in Europe!"

 Incitement to genocide is a crime under international law which prohibits inciting (encouraging) the commission of genocide.
 An extreme form of hate speech, incitement to genocide is an inchoate offense and is theoretically subject to prosecution even if genocide does not occur, although charges have never been brought in an international court without mass violence having occurred.
 "Direct and public incitement to commit genocide" was forbidden by the Genocide Convention in 1948.
 Incitement to genocide is often cloaked in metaphor and euphemism and may take many forms beyond direct advocacy, including dehumanization and accusation in a mirror.

 Definitions

 "Direct and public incitement to commit genocide" is forbidden by the Genocide Convention (1948), Article 3(c).
 If genocide were to be committed, then incitement could also be prosecuted as complicity in genocide, prohibited in Article 3(e), without the incitement necessarily being direct or public.